Sheikh Fazlul Karim: Early life and education

-Sheikh Fazlul Karim was born on 30 Choitro 1289 BS (1882) to the Bengali Muslim Sheikh family of the village of Kakina Bazar which was then located in Lalmonirhat, Rangpur district, Bengal Presidency, the family had been honored with the title of "Sardar."
-He was the second of the five sons and three daughters of Sheikh Amirullah Sardar and Kokila Bibi.
-They were an affluent family in the village.
+Fazlul Karim was born on 30 Choitro 1289 BS (1882) to the Bengali Muslim of Sardars in the village of Kakina Bazar which was then located in Lalmonirhat, Rangpur district, Bengal Presidency.
+He was the second of the five sons and three daughters of Amirullah Sardar and Kokila Bibi.

 Fazlul Karim was interested in poetry from a young age, and it has been said that there were times when he would escape to go to school whilst only three to four years of age.
 When he turned five, he joined the Kakina School.
 At the age of eleven, he published his first handwritten book of poetry, Shorol Poddo Bikash.
-He then went on to enrol at the Rangpur Zilla School for class six but returned to Kakina School instead where he completed his minor.
+He then went on to enroll at the Rangpur Zilla School for class six but returned to Kakina School instead where he completed his minor.
 He was then sent to Rangpur again, but returned home once again.

 Personal life

-Sheikh Fazlul Karim married Basirunnesa Khatun when he was 13 years old.
+Fazlul Karim married Basirunnesa Khatun when he was 13 years old.

 Career

 Karim wrote his first book at the age of eleven, entitled Sarol Paddo Bikash.
 From this point on, the remainder of his life was devoted to literature.
 He was famous for both his prose and poetry.
 He edited the monthly BASANA.

 Karim's writing is marked by a profound simplicity.
 He worked for Hindu-Muslim friendship.
-His literary works have been included in school curriculum, in both secondary and higher secondary Bengali Literature in Bangladesh.
+His literary works have been included in school curriculum, in both secondary and higher secondary Bengali literature in Bangladesh.